________________________________________________________________________________________

 change their diets at the last moment.

-begin to multiply.
-As the herds expand in both
+diseases and begin to multiply.
+As the herds

-numbers and size (Cope's Law), the lush forests
+expand in both numbers and size (Cope's Law),

-occurs in the seas as well.
-The primary oceanic
+This phenomenon occurs in the seas as well.